 In tropical island ecosystems, crabs, in particular, play a crucial role in nutrient cycling and food chains.
-The largest land arthropod, the coconut crab (Birgus latro), is classified as data deficient by IUCN (Eldredge 1996) due to limited information on the status of the different populations (Drew et al. 2010).
+The largest land arthropod, the coconut crab (Birgus latro), is classified as Data Deficient by IUCN (Eldredge 1996) due to limited information on the status of the different populations (Drew et al. 2010).
 Although B. latro has a broad geographical range across the tropical Indo-Pacific region, the size and distribution of the populations have substantially reduced in human-inhabited areas (Schiller 1992).
 This decline is mostly attributed to loss of habitat, predation in juvenile stages by invasive species such as rats and unmanaged harvesting for human consumption (Laidre 2018).
-In the Indian Ocean the distribution of B. latro is now largely confined to three populations; Aldabra Atoll (Seychelles), the Chagos Archipelago (BIOT) and Christmas Island (Australia; Lavery et al. 1996).
-Birgus latro is locally extinct in Mauritius (Eldredge 1996) and is believed to no longer occur on Mayotte and the Comoros Islands, although the species has recently been re-discovered on Glorieuse for the first time in more than a century (Poupin et al. 2013).
+In the Indian Ocean the distribution of B. latro is now largely confined to three populations; Aldabra Atoll (Seychelles), the Chagos Archipelago (BIOT) and Christmas Island (Australia; Lavery et al. 1996) and are also found in the Tanzanian islands; Caro & Morgan 2018).
+Birgus latro is locally extinct in Mauritius (Eldredge 1996) and is believed to no longer occur on Mayotte and the Comoros Islands, although a few individuals has recently been re-discovered on Glorieuse for the first time in more than a century (Poupin et al. 2013).
 In the Seychelles, B. latro has been historically overexploited for food on the granitic inner islands and inhabited outer islands.
-With the exception of Aldabra Atoll, B. latro occurs throughout the Seychelles in low incidence with recent opportunistic records on two granitic islands and has only been occasionally recorded on some of the outer Seychelles islands (Poupin et al. 2013).
-Information on the species’ life-history, behaviour and ecological requirements is too limited to assess its status and develop potential conservation measures (Drew et al. 2010).
+With the exception of Aldabra Atoll, B. latro occurs throughout the Seychelles in low incidence with recent opportunistic records on two granitic islands and the species has only been occasionally recorded on some of the outer Seychelles islands (Poupin et al. 2013).
+Very little is, however, known on the species’ life-history, behaviour and ecological requirements limiting assessment of its Red List status and development of potential conservation measures (Drew et al. 2010).

-Birgus latro has important ecological roles on island ecosystems (Paulay & Starmer 2011, Laidre 2017).
+Where they do occur, Birgus latro plays an important ecological role on island ecosystems (Paulay & Starmer 2011, Laidre 2017).
 Being highly omnivorous, B. latro feeds on a variety of plants and animals and actively scavenges (Krieger et al. 2016).
 As scavengers they remove rotting material, help to decompose leaf litter and their consumption of seeds and seedlings control plant numbers (Alexander 1979).
-As a consequence, the species contributes to the transfer of energy and material between sea and land.
-Birgus latro has also been observed hunting (Krieger et al. 2016, Laidre 2017), suggesting they may function as top predators in their island ecosystems (Laidre, 2018).
+As they breed by means of marine larvae, the species contributes to the transfer of energy and material between sea and land.
+Birgus latro also actively hunt (Krieger et al. 2016, Laidre 2017), suggesting they may function as top predators in their island ecosystems (Laidre 2018).
 Furthermore, juvenile B. latro are a food source for birds and contribute to soil aeration and erosion through their burrowing activities (Alexander 1979).